 - UPDATED HOURS: Oxnard (Daily 9 am-5 pm), Simi Valley (Daily 10 am-6 pm).

 - Staff and customer safety is our top priority.

 - We are following CDC guidelines and Ventura County Social Distancing Protocol.

-- Drop-offs: We are accepting drop offs at both ReStores Tues-Sat.
-Drop-off area will close 1/2 hour before store closing
+- Drop-offs: We are accepting drop-offs at both ReStores Daily.
+The drop-off area will close 1/2 hour before store closing

 - For more information, call 805-981-2268 (Oxnard) or 805-520-7717 (Simi Valley); or email email@example.com

-- Our staff will be working from home as part of the shelter in place order.
+- Our staff is available during working hours and is working from home as part of the shelter in place order.
 If you need to get in contact with a staff member please see our staff page and contact via phone or email.

 - Our office phone number is 805-485-6065.

 - The COVID-19 pandemic has impacted us as an organization – it is and will continue to impact our work.
 We are managing this as best we can.
 We are all affected by this crisis, but if you can, please consider helping HFHVC by supporting us with a donation of any amount.
 Now more than ever, the community must band together to keep each other safe and healthy, and ensure brighter futures for families in need.

 - If you feel sick, have trouble breathing or develop a fever PLEASE STAY HOME.